DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/train-to-teach-in-england-as-an-international-student.md

   </p>
 </div>

-#### Your suitability for teaching

-As part of the application process, your training provider will confirm you’re suitable for teaching.
-They'll check:

-- your health and physical capacity to train to teach

-- whether you’re safe to work with children (you'll need to undergo safeguarding and criminal record checks)

-- the standards you meet in English, maths and, if you want to teach primary school age children, science

 <a href="https://www.gov.uk/find-postgraduate-teacher-training-courses">You can find postgraduate teacher training</a> and when you have chosen your courses, you can <a href="https://www.gov.uk/apply-for-teacher-training">apply for teacher training</a>.